Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-when we get $\ket{1}$ for the measurement of the ancillary qubit, we don't need to do anything except erasuing the 2-dimensional register.
-But when we get $\ket{0}$, besides the erasure of the register, since we have no information about the state of control and the probability of getting each heating branch is identical, so for us we can only describe the state of the control as a fully mixed state with dimension $2^{m}-1$.
+\end{widetext} when we get $\ket{1}$ for the measurement of the ancillary qubit, we don't need to do anything except erasing the 2-dimensional register.
+But when we get $\ket{0}$, besides the erasure of the register, since we have no information about the state of control and the probability of getting each heating branch is identical, so we can only describe the state of the control as a fully mixed state with dimension $2^{m}-1$.
 So the von Neumann entropy of the control is

 We should see $S(\rho_{M})=S(\rho_{M^{'}})+p_{H}S(\rho_{Con})$.
-Then the work cost of resetting the register(and the mixed control system when we attain $\ket{0}$ in the POVM case) when they are coupled with a reservoir with inverse temperature $\beta_{R}$ is for both schemes.
-But for the POVM case, it provides much more experimental conveniences for the simplified multi-qubit control system case($N=2^m$) as we discussed previously.
+Then the work cost of resetting the register (and the control system when we attain $\ket{0}$ in the POVM case) when they are coupled with a reservoir with inverse temperature $\beta_{R}$ is for both schemes.
+But for the POVM case, it provides much more experimental conveniences for the simplified multi-qubit control system case ($N=2^m$) as we discussed previously.